From Rhetorical Analysis to Evaluative Analysis - Three Levels of Evaluation

 16. Narration.
 What other narratives might provide a larger context?
 Is the narrative too personal or limited to make the larger point, or does it help us to see the larger picture?
 Remember that a single narrative isn’t necessarily trying to cover all angles or cases.
 How can it?
 Evaluating it negatively because it doesn’t cover this or that case may not be fair.
 You need to see if the case it explores is realistic, insightful, and helpful, or whether it doesn’t correspond to reality, distorts the issue at hand, and gets in the way of understanding the bigger picture.

 WEAK AND STRONG ARGUMENT

 Writing texts usually focus on weak or invalid arguments — called fallacies of argument — but don’t supply the names or characteristics of valid arguments (they often assume that the valid argument lies in not committing the error).
 Given that you are writing an essay in which you take into account strengths as well as weaknesses, I have supplied terms and phrases that denote strengths as well.
-For fallacies of argument in EAA, see Part IV: The Role of Argument.

 The list below should be considered in addition to the sixteen categories of argument above.
 Some of the categories below overlap with the sixteen categories and with each other.
 Don’t worry about such overlaps, as long as you are focusing on the reason why arguments are strong or weak.